 Recruiting in Sri Lanka

-Understanding Sri Lankan culture is just one component of the recruitment process.
-Your team will also need to consider the logistics of staffing overseas, such as the most efficient recruitment channels and the laws you’ll need to follow to make sure you stay compliant.
+Your team will needs to consider the logistics of staffing overseas, such as the most efficient recruitment channels and the laws you’ll need to follow to make sure you stay compliant.

 Sourcing talent is one of the first steps of the recruitment process in Sri Lanka.
 Your company has a few different approaches to choose from to accomplish this, such as: